tristanbettany/TrayController/README.md

 # Tray Controller

+This is designed as a tool to assist in using the development stack Pillar located here - https://github.com/tristanbettany/Pillar

+If you would like to use that for development then this will provide a nice system tray based user interface to interact with it.

+It makes launching containers, and starting/stopping the stack much faster.
+Including other regular commands like running tests, running composer install and even starting ngrok.

-## Building
+## Setup

-Make sure you have node and npm installed, clone the repo and then, in the root of the repo, run from powershell:
+Clone the Repo and make sure you have node and npm installed, then in the root of the repo, run from powershell:

 ```
 npm install